What Credit Score Do You Start With, and How Can You Establish Credit?

-Your credit score is based on a complex calculation that can seem difficult to understand.
-Even from the beginning of your credit score journey, things can get muddled.
+Credit score is based on complex calculations that are complicated to understand.
+Things are muddled from the beginning of your credit score journey.

 What credit score do you start with?